vaishnavisharma6/vaishnavisharma6.github.io/projects.markdown

 ---

 # Works
-I'm interested in various aspects of decision making under uncertainty better.
-Specifically, I focus on sample efficient learning and better uncertainty quantification.
+I'm interested in various aspects of decision making under uncertainty.
+Specifically, I focus on sample efficient learning and uncertainty quantification.
 Some areas I like, have extensively explored and am working on can be described using these keywords: Bayesian Optimization, Gaussian Processes, Conformal Inference under distribution shift, Online statistical learning, Data-driven stochastic control, Finite sample guarantees, etc.
 Some of my works are mentioned below:

 1. ***Minimum-Energy Control For Stochastic Linear Systems***, Submitted to IEEE Control Systems Letters + American Control Conference, 2027.